 A recent update to the Surfshark VPN introduced SurfsharkOne, a suite of additional features that we will cover in the Features section of this comparison.

 Choosing a winner in this category is difficult in that both companies provide quality VPN apps.
-That said, we are going to give this one to Surfshark.
-Their apps feel a little more refined than those of Atlas VPN, and there are apps for more devices and operating systems.
+But Surfshark’s apps feel a little more refined than those of Atlas VPN, and there are apps for more devices and operating systems.

 VPN apps winner: Surfshark